Changes in recent years to student funding and tuition fees in the UK, has meant that you may face difficult considerations around your student debt.

 There's a range of bursaries and scholarships offered by King’s and other institutions.
 This is a great way to obtain more money without interests.

 If you're a British Muslim, you can apply for the Aziz Foundation Scholarship.
 The Foundation offers 100% tuition fee scholarships to British Muslims who want to take postgraduate taught (PGT) courses at UK universities, including King’s.
-If you're planning to take a PGT course during the academic year 2023-24, the deadline to apply is Friday 30 June 2023.
+If you're planning to take a PGT course during the academic year 2024-25, the deadline to apply is Friday 14 June 2024.
 You can find more information about the scholarship on the Aziz Foundation's scholarships webpage.

-Even if you don’t take out a loan for religious reasons, it’s still possible to receive the Kings’ Living Bursary, which you are not required to pay back and could help towards paying your some of your fees and towards your cost of living.
+Even if you don’t take out a loan for religious reasons, it’s still possible to receive the King's Living Bursary, which you are not required to pay back and could help towards paying your some of your fees and towards your cost of living.

 You can learn more about the bursaries and scholarships offered at King's by reading our article What loans, grants or scholarships can I get from King's?